sprinfall/webcc/doc/Build-on-Mac.md

 ## Install Boost

 Download the .tar.bz2 or .tar.gz from [here](https://www.boost.org/users/download/#live).
-The current version is 1.70.0.

-Unpack and go into the directory:
+Unpack and go into the directory (suppose Boost version is 1.70):

 ```
 tar -xzf boost_1_70_0.tar.bz2